-Since Uber was introduced in 2009, the company has amassed over five million drivers across more than 63 countries.
-Lyft has more than 2 million drivers in the U.S. and Canada.
-In 2019, Uber published a report that details the number of fatal accidents that it has contended with, though it omitted all of its other accidents.
-As of the time of writing, Lyft is yet to publish an official report highlighting accidents related to its platform.
+Since its launch in 2009, Uber has expanded to more than 63 countries and amassed over five million drivers, while Lyft has over 2 million drivers in the US and Canada.
+Uber has published a report on the number of fatal accidents it has dealt with, while Lyft has not yet released an official report on accidents related to its platform.

 What are the Most Common Types of Uber and Lyft Accidents?

-- Injured passenger due to the negligence of another Uber driver.
+- Injured passenger due to the negligence of another ridesharing driver.

-- Injured passenger(s) due to the negligence of the Uber and Lyft driver.
+- Injured passenger(s) due to the negligence of the Uber or Lyft driver.

-- Injury caused to a third-party due to the liability of an Uber and Lyft driver.
+- Injury caused to a third-party due to the liability of an Uber or Lyft driver.

-- Damage caused to property due to the negligence of an Uber and Lyft driver.
+- Damage caused to property due to the negligence of an Uber or Lyft driver.

-- Injured Uber and Lyft drivers due to their own personal negligence.
+- Injured Uber or Lyft drivers due to their own personal negligence.

-- Injured Uber and Lyft driver due to the negligence of another driver.
+- Injured Uber or Lyft driver due to the negligence of another driver.